Pearly9876/Pearl-Finance-Portfolio-DexCom/README.md

-# 📊 DexCom Finance analyst Project
+# 📊 DexCom Finance Analyst Project

 ## Objective

-In this project, I have done my research about diabtes for the next 5 to 10 years and found out this Company invest about technology which is intesreting
+The objective of this project is to analyse DexCom's historical financial performance, identify the key business drivers, and build a forward-looking financial forecast with scenario analysis.

 ---